nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_setup.md

 $ bin/rake db:create
 ```

-On some machines, the `bin/rake db:create` command will only create a `development` database.
+On some machines, the `bin/rake db:create` command will only create a __development database__.
-However, because our tests need a `test` database we may need to create it manually if it
+However, because our tests will need a __test` database__ we may need to create it manually
-wasn't create automatically with the previous command.
+if it wasn't create automatically by the previous command.

-To check if the `test` database already exists run:
+To check if the __test database__ already exists run:

 ```bash
 $ psql
 ```

-Note that the `command promot` should change to indicate that you've entered the _psql
+Note that the `command promot` should change to indicate that you've entered the __psql
-environment_.
+environment__.

 If it has, run: